Open-STEM/XRP_MicroPython/README.md

+# Welcome to XRPLib!!!

-# Getting Starting with your XRP Robot
+## Getting Starting with your XRP Robot

 ### Step 1: Plug XRP Robot Controller Board into Computer